 Philip A. Haile is a Senior Consultant at Compass Lexecon and the Ford Foundation Professor of Economics at Yale University.
 His research focuses on industrial organization, especially auction markets and differentiated products oligoply markets.
 His research has been supported by grants from the National Science Foundation and Alfred P. Sloan Foundation.
 He received an undergraduate degree in Economics from Duke University in 1988 and the Ph.D. in Economics from Northwestern University in 1996.
 Professor Haile came to Yale in 2003 after starting his academic career at the University of Wisconsin-Madison.
 At Yale he teaches undergraduate and graduate courses in industrial organization, as well as a graduate course on empirical methods.
 He has been visiting faculty member in the Economics Departments at the University of Chicago and Stanford University.
-He served as Editor at the RAND Journal of Economics from 2004 to 2010, and currently serves as an Associate Editor for Econometrica, the Econometrics Journal, and the American Economic Journal-Microeconomics.
+He has served as Editor at the RAND Journal of Economics from 2004 to 2010, and as an Associate Editor for Econometrica, the Econometrics Journal, and the American Economic Journal-Microeconomics.
 Haile has been affiliated with the Cowles Foundation for Research in Economics at Yale since 2003 and served as its Director from 2005 to 2011.
 He is also a Research Associate of the NBER, a Fellow of the Econometric Society, and an International Fellow with the Centre for Microdata Methods and Practice at University College-London.

 Philip A. Haile